Blake-Larson/LessonMaestro/README.md

 This is a long term project with many optimizations and dreams in mind.

-- Continue refactor to complete live site with the same funcionality as the previous version had.
-- Add additional forms of authentication so users can feel comfortable with whichever provider they prefer.
-- Release to my music teacher contacts to receive feedback and get ideas for future features.
+- Collect feedback and get ideas for future features from my music teacher contacts.
+- Add recurring lessons or a way to create many lessons at once.
 - Add a student portal that students can access to view their assigned music and lessons.

 ## Lessons Learned:

-While I will continue to learn as I build out this project, I have already learned so much about the benefits of typesafety.
+I have learned so much about the benefits of typesafety.
 Every time I create a variable to hold data I have to think about where the data comes from and how I'm going to handle it.
 This has given me a lot of practice analyzing my app from an overview perspective.
 I have a better understanding of the structure of my data and what I'm trying to solve with my application.

 ---